DavidJ-Saving-Time/sqlite-books/README.md

 ## Preferences

-Open `preferences.php` to set the path to your Calibre `metadata.db` file.
-The chosen path is stored in the session so different users can work with separate databases.
-You can also choose to save the path for all users which updates the `preferences.json` file used as the global default.
+Visit `login.php` to sign in.
+User accounts and their preferences are stored in `users.json`.
+After logging in you can open `preferences.php` to set the path to your Calibre `metadata.db` file.
+Preferences are saved per user without using PHP sessions.
+You can still choose to save the path globally for all users which updates the `preferences.json` file.

 ## Adding Your Own Books